 It is so important for those God calls to spiritual leadership to be eager to grow into everything God calls them to be.

-Here are eight habits every spiritual leader should attain to:
+Here are eight habits spiritual leaders should attain to:

 1. WALK WITH GOD